<back to Curriculum pages

 Computing in our Curriculum

-Miss Piercy and Miss Hames are our Computing Lead
+Miss Piercy is our Computing Lead

 Statement of Intent: